-The Connections of Florida virtual intensive outpatient program (IOP) is a Florida-based program.
-While the program is held virtually, all participants must reside in the state of Florida.
+The Connections Outpatient Centers virtual intensive outpatient programs (IOPs) are state-based programs.
+While the programs are held virtually, all participants must reside in the state in which the program is held.

 Physical Location During Sessions

-When a patient virtually signs on to participate in a session, they must be physically located in Florida.
-This means that even if their home address is in the state of Florida, they cannot be physically located in any other state while actively participating in the session.
+When a patient virtually signs on to participate in a session, they must be physically located in Florida or Tennessee, depending on which program they are participating in.
+Connections of Florida patients must be located in Florida, and Connections of Tennessee patients must be located in Tennessee.
+This means that even if a patient’s home address is in the appropriate state, they cannot be physically located in any other state while actively participating in the session.

 The location of participants will be verified at the beginning of each session.
 Patients will be required to provide the address of their location.

-If patients have traveled outside of Florida during programming hours, they will not be able to participate that day.
+If patients have traveled outside of their home state during programming hours, they will not be able to participate that day.

 Why Location Is Important